- Normal precautions

 The security situation is volatile in many areas of the country, and at all times you should pay close attention to the warnings issued by the Colombian authorities.

 All citizens should check the Colombian Ministry of Health and/or consult their local Colombian Embassy for up-to-date figures and information.
-A special app for the virus in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on the virus as well as the national helpline: 01-8000955590.
+A special app for COVID-19 in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on COVID-19 as well as the national helpline: 192 (from a Colombian number).